Table of Contents

 - Men’s mental health tips: small changes can have a big impact

 As Ron Burgundy from the movie “Anchorman” might say, men’s mental health is kind of a big deal.
-Of course, Ron means that mental health is a HUGE deal, with one in five Canadians experiencing a related problem or illness in any given year.
-What’s up with that?
-Here’s the scoop:
+Of course, Ron means that mental health is a HUGE deal, with one in five Canadians experiencing mental illness in any given year.

 What is mental health?